-Reader’s and Writer’s Workshop is more complex and involved than what I’ll outline here, but it is a way of teaching Language Arts that is more natural.
+Reader’s and Writer’s Workshop is a way of teaching Language Arts that is more natural.

-Essentially, you’ll read great literature and teach quick lessons to join reading and writing while building upon your child’s skills.
+Essentially, you’ll read great literature and teach quick lessons.
+You’ll join reading and writing while building upon your child’s skills.

 If you’d like to dig into this concept more, here are some great resources: